Skip to main content

 Frequently asked

-Do you need a down payment to buy in Paris as a first-time buyer?
+Do you need a deposit to buy in Paris as a first-time buyer?

-What fees should I budget on top of the purchase price?
+What costs should I budget on top of the purchase price?

-For an existing flat in Paris: notary fees (about 7.5% of the price), possible agency fees if the seller uses one (usually already included in the listed price), our hunter fees (2.5% of the price with minimum €10,000 incl.
-VAT), bank processing and guarantee fees (1 to 1.5%).
+For an older flat in Paris: notary fees (around 7.5% of the price), any estate-agent commission if the seller is using one (usually already wrapped into the asking price), our hunter's fees (2.5% of the price, with a €10,000 incl.
+VAT minimum) and your bank's processing and guarantee fees (1 to 1.5%).

 How long does a first purchase take?

-Our 45-day average applies to first-time buyers.
-Then count about 90 days between the preliminary agreement and the final deed (loan processing, suspensive condition).
-Total: 4 to 5 months between mandate and keys in hand.
+Our 45-day average applies to first-time buyers too.
+Then allow roughly 90 days between the preliminary contract and completion (loan processing, the financing condition).
+All in: four to five months from mandate to keys in your hand.

-Can you buy in Paris on one salary?
+Can you buy in Paris on a single income?

-It is possible but the scope narrows (usually studio or small two-room, periphery or eastern Paris).
-We calibrate together from the first meeting: if Paris intra-muros is not accessible within budget, we look at neighboring towns (Saint-Ouen, Pantin, Montreuil, Levallois) which often offer better surface-to-price.
+Yes, but the field narrows: usually a studio or a small two-room, often towards the city's edge or in eastern Paris.
+We calibrate together at the first meeting: if Paris intra-muros is out of reach for your budget, we look at the neighbouring towns (Saint-Ouen, Pantin, Montreuil, Levallois), which often offer better value per square metre.

-The financing suspensive condition protects you: if the bank formally refuses the loan under the conditions set in the preliminary agreement, the sale is cancelled and the deposit is returned.
-Your hunter ensures this clause is precisely worded.
+The financing condition precedent protects you: if the bank formally refuses the loan within the terms set out in the preliminary contract, the sale is cancelled and your deposit is returned.
+Your hunter makes sure that clause is precisely worded.

-Yes, our fees can be included in your global financing plan.
-The partner broker will position them properly in the bank file.
+Yes; our fees can be folded into your overall financing plan.
+Our partner broker will know how to position them properly in the file your bank sees.

 Haussmann facade with balconies and trees